 Our first scenario is that individual pupils are in isolation, whilst the rest of the school operates as usual, and these remote learners need a programme to follow from home.
 The work is organised.
 Challenge number 2 is that central government also advise on who should get it!
 Leafing frantically through the dense DfE guidance, someone suggests a flow chart of rules to follow.
-I look at the length of the pupil list, I imagine us tying ourselves in knots chasing and keeping track of: dates, times and validity conditions, I shudder at the prospect of communicating it all to parents … and I shake my head.
+I look at the length of the pupil list, I imagine us tying ourselves in knots keeping track of: dates, times and validity conditions, I shudder at the prospect of communicating it all to parents.

-“Let’s do this.
-When the parent explains their reasons, or confirms the test status, or test wait time (because kind readers the reported 24 hour turn around is a myth), let’s just ask ourselves one ethical question, ‘In terms of their quality of education, is it in this child’s best interest to send work home or not?‘”
+“Let’s not!”
+I interject, “Let’s just ask ourselves the question, ‘In terms of their quality of education, is it in this child’s best interest to send work home or not?‘”

 ‘Why might you not want to send work home?’
 I hear you cry.

 Well there are very occasional reasons, but I shall spare you these for now.
 The point really is this.
-We frame our decision making around a principle, as opposed to a set of rules, and it seems just as powerful … but a whole lot easier.
+To frame decision making around an ethical principle, as opposed to a set of rules, seems a whole lot simpler and much more motivating.